Cassini family

 Astronomy

-In Paris he carried out geodesic measurements using the eclipse times of Jupiter’s moons to determine longitudes, and obtaining a longitude difference between Greenwich and Paris of 9m 23s (the modern value being 9m 20.93s).
+Beginning work in Paris with Jupiter’s fourth moon, he carried out geodesic measurements using the eclipse times of Jupiter’s moons to determine longitudes, and obtaining a longitude difference between Greenwich and Paris of 9m 23s (the modern value being 9m 20.93s).

 Giovanni Domenico also carried out observations of several comets: